 The Florida Department of Agriculture map below shows the certified wineries as of January 7, 2021.

 The list of certified wineries changes from year to year for a number of reasons.
-The list on this page is current as of May 1, 2017.
-It's best to go to the individual winery page on this website, get the phone number and call the winery directly.
+The list on the map above is current as of January 7, 2021.

 My wine expertise is limited.
 Either I like a wine or I don't.
 Even though I'm a long time Floridian, I assumed for many years that Florida wineries made citrus wine.
 I had no idea that any of them even knew a grape wine recipe.